jccuevas/cpp-docs.es-es/docs/c-runtime-library/reference/snprintf-snprintf-snprintf-l-snwprintf-snwprintf-l.md

    }
    else
    {
-      /* !store nul because _snprintf doesn't necessarily (if the string
+      /* !store null because _snprintf doesn't necessarily (if the string
-       * fits without the terminal nul, but not with it)!
+       * fits without the terminal null, but not with it)!
        * bufferUsed might be as large as bufferSize, which normally is
        * like going one element beyond a buffer, but in this case
        * subtracted one from bufferSize, so we're ok.